killajoe/sway_tools/README.md

 * waybar_toggle - togle waybar off and on with a shortcut (also for realoding it on changes)

-Each tool is independent, but together they create a fully usable and efficient Sway desktop environment.
+Each tool is independent and can be used also in wayland based Desktops.

 ## Installation